fernandoem88/typed-classnames/README.md

           options: {
             /**
              * enabled: (required) the loader should be enabled only in Dev environment.
-             * alternatively we can just, add the rccLoaderRule to webpack only in dev and set enabled to true by default */
+             * alternatively we can just, add the typedClassNamesRule to webpack only in dev and set enabled to true by default
+             */
             enabled: !!dev && isServer,
             /**
-             * exports: (required: { rcc: boolean, style: boolean, $cn: boolean } | Function).
+             * exports: (required: { style: boolean, $cn: boolean } | Function).
-             * at least one of the 3 parameters should be true
+             * at least one of the 2 parameters should be true
              * exports.style: false by default. set it to true in case we want to export ModuleStyle definitions.
-             * exports.$cn: false by default. set it to true in case we want to export $cn and the cssComponents factories.
+             * exports.$cn: false by default. set it to true in case we want to export the mapped and typed classNames utility: $cn.

              *  we can use a function in case we want to set different values for given files/name templates
              * eg: (filename, fileDir) => /-eso\.module\.scss$/.test(filename) ? { style: true } : { $cn: true }
              * in this case, my-style-eso.module.scss for example will export only the ModuleStyle type **/
             exports: { style: false, $cn: true },
-            // getOutputFileName: (optional), to generate file with different name then the defualt one.
+            // getOutputFileName: (optional), to generate file with different name then the default one.
             getOutputFileName: (filename, fileDir) =>
               `awesomename-${filename.replace('.module.scss', '')}`,
             // sassOptions: (optional) - sassOptions to pass to sass compiler